Nevado de Toluca, overlooking Lake of the Sun

 Resting by Lake of the Sun

-Nevado de Toluca is the fourth tallest mountain of Mexico behind Iztaccihuatl, Popocatepetl and Pico de Orizaba, all of whom are part of the 1,000km Trans-Mexican Volcanic Belt.
-Before its violent eruptions the mountain was thought to be some 900 meters taller.
+Nevado de Toluca is the fourth tallest mountain of Mexico behind Iztaccihuatl, Popocatepetl, and Pico de Orizaba, all of which are part of the 1,000km Trans-Mexican Volcanic Belt.
+Before its violent eruptions, the mountain was thought to be some 900 meters taller.
 Nevado was once called Chicnautécatl, meaning Nine Peaks or Many Peaks, which perfectly describes the crater walls.
-The most recent eruption happened only some 3,300 years go.
+The most recent eruption happened only some 3,300 years ago.
 It's believed to still be active, somewhere below calm magma lies waiting.
 At the base of the crater are two lakes, Lake of the Moon and Lake of the Sun.

 Mountain Roses and Pico de Fraile

-Bringing old and new friends from the United States, France, Canada, Brazil and Mexico to this mountain have been one of my greatest joys.
-With proper preparation, a good sense of direction and adequate shoes (and water) Nevado de Toluca is the most accessible high mountain summits in Mexico.
-By car it's only an hour and a half from Mexico City and lodging in the Parque de Venados and in the small town of Raíces make a morning trek all the more simple.
+Bringing old and new friends from the United States, France, Canada, Brazil, and Mexico to this mountain has been one of my greatest joys.
+With proper preparation, a good sense of direction, and adequate shoes (and water) Nevado de Toluca is the most accessible high mountain summits in Mexico.
+By car, it's only an hour and a half from Mexico City and lodging in the Parque de Venados and in the small town of Raíces make a morning trek all the more simple.